abhika-m/abhika-m/README.md

 ### Hi!
 My name is <a href="https://abhika-m.github.io/" target="_blank"> Abhika Mishra <a> 👋

-I'm a current computer science student at the University of Washington.
-I'm currently taking Machine Learning and hope to use ML as a tool to solve real world problems, specifically in healthcare.
+I'm currently a computer science student at the University of Washington.
+I'm currently taking Natural Language Processing and have taken Machine Learning.
+I hope to use ML as a tool to solve real world problems, specifically in healthcare.

 ### Recent Projects
 |Name|Description|Tooling|